 Just like any other field that deals with the public, public health is under various restrictions and laws that must be abided by in order to continue operations.
 If you choose to specialize in this field, you can be a part of the ever-changing policy and law development commission that works hard to ensure that the rights and liberties of the public are protected from harm.

 This specialty area is increasingly important for both people and the world alike.
-It is important the people find a happy medium between public health and the conservation of the environment.
+It is important that people find a happy medium between public health and the conservation of the environment.
 In some cases, what hurts people can also hurt the environment.
 Sometimes the environment can harm people and likewise people can hurt the environment.
 If you choose a field like this one, you can be a part of making this balance work for the better of society.

 The data that is gathered during public health is a huge factor in determining proper treatment methods, social programs, and public awareness.
 In this specialty field, you could be a major player in determining the statistics that are associated with different age groups, cultures, or geographical areas of the country.
 Mathematics prospects are a great fit in this department.